 The maximum sized vessel to have entered the port has been Cape Size, length 292 metres with draught of 17.5 metres, unloading at the terminal at Moneypoint.
-The estuary regularly accommodates Panamax vessels of up 90,000DWT bound for Aughinish Terminal located on the Estuary.
+The Shannon Estuary regularly accommodates Panamax vessels of up 90,000DWT bound for Aughinish Terminal located near Askeaton.